This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Whisk eggs in a shallow bowl.
 Stir together breadcrumbs and parmesan in another shallow bowl.

-- Heat 1/4 cup olive oil in a sauté pan over medium until oil shimmers.
+- Heat vegetable oil in a high-sided sauté pan or dutch oven over medium.
+Preheat broiler.

 - Dip eggplant slices in egg, letting excess drip, and then dip into breadcrumb mixture.
 Turn to coat.

-- To assemble, spread 1 spoonful of tomato sauce on the bottom of each hoagie bun.
-Lay eggplant slices on top, then add more tomato sauce as desired.
-Top each with 1 ounce (or ¼ cup shredded) mozzarella.
+- To assemble, lay split hoagie buns on a baking sheet.
+Spread a spoonful of tomato sauce on the bottom of each bun.
+Layer eggplant slices on top, then add more tomato sauce as desired.
+Top with mozzarella.

 - Broil sandwiches for a few minutes to melt mozzarella and crisp the bread.

 Nutrition information is provided as a courtesy and is an estimate based on online calculators.
 Any nutritional information found on Stetted should be used as a general guideline only.

 I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
 Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
 Read more…